Duella12345/stack-overflow-pay/README.md

 1. What were the most popular technologies over the past 5 years?
 2. What were the top paying technologies over the past 5 years?
-3. What will the top paying technologies be next year (2024)?
+3. What will the top paying technologies be next year (2024) and are they related to the most popular technologies / top paying technologies from previous years?

 ## File Descriptions <a name="files"></a>